-Data show that 80% of health care spending is driven by personal, social, and environmental factors, not health services.
+Data show that 80% of health outcomes are driven by personal, social, and environmental factors, largely unrelated to health care.
 Robert M. Atkins, M.D., MPH, senior medical director of Aetna Medicaid, addressed this issue during the 2019 OPEN MINDS Executive Leadership Retreat (see Building A Trauma-Informed Informed Network—One Health Plan’s Approach) and explained Aetna’s strategy for exploring trauma-informed provider organization networks.

 And Aetna is in good company.
 We’ve reported on Kaiser Permanente’s Thrive Local initiative that addresses social needs (see The 68%) and Anthem’s Care Heroes for consumers who need long-term support services (see LTSS Drives Whole-Person Care Strategies).
 These are great examples of health plan initiatives to address the social determinants of health.